jyotikapatil/take-home-project/README.md

 The database supports the following commands:

-### `ADD PATIENT patientid`
+### `ADD PATIENT patientid patientname`

-Adds a patient with the given patientid to the database if a patient with given ID does not already exist.
+Adds a patient with the given patientid and patientname to the database if a patient with given patientid does not already exist.

 ### `ADD EXAM patientid examid`